Bothell is 20-miles from Seattle, northeast of Lake Washington on the Sammamish River.

 The Bothell Landing Park is just one block from downtown, on the banks of the Sammamish River.
 It has a playground, amphitheater, picnic tables, and a historic museum.
 There’s also a beautiful arched bridge, and a gazebo.

-The Sammamish River flows for 14 miles, originating at Lake Sammamish, and traveling north to drain into Lake Washington.
+The Sammamish River flows for 14 miles, originating at Lake Sammamish, then traveling north to drain into Lake Washington.

 In summer you can rent kayaks, canoes and paddleboards at the Bothell Landing Park, then enter the river from a dedicated launch area.